Easy Campfire Safety for Kids and Parents

 Practice Stop, Drop, and Roll

 Hopefully, you’ll never need to use stop, drop, and roll in a real emergency.
 It’s still useful to practice.
-In fact, we recommend practicing before every camping trip.

 Most kids learn this in school, and it’s something you’re likely to go over in your home fire safety plan as well.